CFA franc: Currency printed in France

 The Banque de France is responsible for producing CFA franc notes and coins in its Chamalières factory, which is seen by some critics as a lack of sovereignty for African states.

 Currency devaluation

 The countries of the CFA franc zone are seen as the preserve of the former guardian power, France, which leads to situation that sometimes fuels rumors of a devaluation of the CFA franc.
 The CFA franc is too strong a currency, overvalued by about 10%.
 Even if in the short term, the option of a devaluation seems to be excluded.

 Symbolism

 For some African economists, the debate on economic realities should be prioritized over the symbols of the CFA franc.

 Right of veto

 France retains a right of veto over the monetary policies of the states of the CFA Franc Zone of West Africa and Central Africa.

 Stability

 For supporters of the CFA Franc, the economic stability that the CFA Franc provides lies in monetary cooperation.
 The underdevelopment of the countries in the franc zone is attributed to factors independent of their monetary and exchange rate policies.

-Profits of French companies

-The actual flows of the CFA franc come mainly from Africa, with profits from African economies going to French companies.